 Soap dough or soap clay is a mold-able soap that you can use just like you would clay to form little embeds and figures for embeding on soap.

 I first saw soap dough being done by the whimsical Sarah Chapin of Whimsical Soap Works.
-She wrote an article for Soap Collaborative teaching how to make adorable nests with robin’s eggs.
-You can grab a copy here and all proceeds go to our non-profit, Lovin Soap Project.
+She wrote an article for Soap Collaborative (a soap magazine that isn’t being published right now) teaching how to make adorable nests with robin’s eggs.

 Do you have a favorite soap dough resource?
 Please share in the comments!